Schinzel/web-blocks/README.md

 ## Key Features

 ### File-System Based Routing
-Taking inspiration from Next.js, the framework uses a file-system based routing approach where the application's URL structure directly mirrors its folder structure.
+The framework uses a file-system based routing approach where the application's URL structure directly mirrors its folder structure.
 This intuitive system:
 - Eliminates the need for manual route configuration
 - Makes the application structure immediately clear to new developers